nickyiliwang0000/h/applied-javascript/working-with-apis.md

 ### Anatomy of a GET request

 Notice that some of those endpoints have a `?` in them followed by what looks like a key-value pair in the format `key=value`.
-Endpoints often allow additional options to be passed along with a request after the URL in what's called the _query string_.
+Endpoints often allow additional options to be passed along with a request after the URL in what's called a _query string_.
 The `?` and everything after it is the query string.
 These additional options are called _parameters_, just like in JavaScript.
 Query string key-value pairs are to `GET` request URLs as parameters are to JavaScript functions.

 ![anatomy of an API query](https://cl.ly/image/093S2d001811/api-query.png)